tyler-I/ConsoleTicTacToe/README.md

 # ConsoleTicTacToe

-Super simple console base TicTacToe game for Windows
+Super simple console based TicTacToe game for Windows

 Either download the source file and compile your self